-During Case Conferencing meetings, Participating Agencies should review activities including progress towards a household's housing goals, map roles and responsibilities where multiple providers are working together to solve a household's housing crisis, work towards resolving conflicts or strategizing solutions to the current crisis, and potentially adjust current service plans to better reflect current goals.18 Case Conferencing also provides the region a setting to address systemic issues collaboratively and remove barriers to housing in real time.
-To meet these goals efficiently, Participating and Non-Participating Agencies should be in attendance as well as any relevant case manager(s) and community or agency decision-makers.
+During Case Conferencing meetings, Participating Agencies should review activities including progress towards a household's housing goals, map roles and responsibilities where multiple providers are working together to solve a household's housing crisis, work towards resolving conflicts or strategizing solutions to the current crisis, and potentially adjust current service plans to better reflect current goals.
+Case Conferencing also provides the region a setting to address systemic issues collaboratively and remove barriers to housing in real time.
+To meet these goals efficiently, Participating Agencies should be in attendance as well as any relevant case manager(s) and community or agency decision-makers.
+If a region wishes to allow Non-Participating Agencies to attend, please contact the Systems Change team at THN to discuss.

-Advocates at VSPs are highly encouraged to participate, especially as experts on the dynamics of family violence.
+Advocates at VSPs are highly encouraged to participate, especially as experts on the dynamics of domestic violence.
 They may attend Case Conferencing meetings to listen and then bring back information to a household with whom they are working.
-VSPs cannot discuss and share information about a household with other agencies without a time-limited, informed, and written release.
-The household must decide and sign the release after weighing the benefits and risks in disclosing their information.